 3. Petsure Orthopedic Cat Bed – Premium Choice

 The Petsure Orthopedic Cat Bed is a high-quality product designed with the pet owner in mind.
 It has a removable base cover containing a 2.5-inch memory foam layer.
 It also has a sofa shape for easy entry and exit.
 We liked the non-skid bottom that makes placing it in a room with hardwood floors possible.
 The sides are well-padded for optimal support.

 However, given its price, we thought it was a shame that the bed wasn’t CertiPUR-US certified.
-The thinness of the cover also was a red flag if your cat has claws.
+The thinness of the cover was also a red flag if your cat has sharp claws.
 Overall, it’s a well-made product that scores high marks for comfort and support.
 It comes in three colors and three sizes.